joshliu14/MyShell.sh/README.md

 ## Usage
 1. **Compilation**: Compile the program using any C compiler (`gcc` recommended).

-gcc -o tamidsh tamidsh.c
+gcc -o myshell myshell.c

 2. **Run the Shell**: Execute the compiled binary.

-./tamidsh
+./myshell

 3. **Interact**: Enter commands at the prompt and press Enter to execute.
 Enter `exit` to exit the shell.

 ## Configuration
 - Customize the shell behavior by editing system-wide or user-specific configuration files.
-- System-wide configuration: `/etc/tamidsh`
+- System-wide configuration: `/etc/myshell`
-- User-specific configuration: `~/.tamidsh_rc`
+- User-specific configuration: `~/.myshell_rc`

 ## Logging
-tamidsh provides logging functionality to keep track of executed commands.
+myshell provides logging functionality to keep track of executed commands.
 Log entries include the timestamp, executed command, and its execution status (success or failure).
-The log file is located at `$HOME/.tamidsh.log`.
+The log file is located at `$HOME/.myshell.log`.